appsemble/appsemble/docs/reference/action.md

 # Action

 Actions are behaviors that define what happens when certain events within blocks or pages trigger.
-Examples of such triggers are the `onLoad` action in the [list block](../blocks/list) that gets called when the list loads its initial data, and the `onSubmit` action in the [form block](../blocks/form) that gets triggered whenever the user presses the submit button.
+Examples of such triggers are the `onLoad` action in the [data-loader block](../blocks/list) that gets called when the data-loader loads its initial data, and the `onSubmit` action in the [form block](../blocks/form) that gets triggered whenever the user presses the submit button.

 The behavior of an action can be defined within the `actions` object in a block or page.
 An action